Castleton University

-Castleton University is a public university in Castleton, Vermont.
-It has an enrollment of 2000 students and offers more than 30 undergraduate programs, as well as master's degrees in education and accounting.
-It is accredited by the New England Commission of Higher Education.
+Castleton University was a public university in Castleton, Vermont, United States.
+In July 2023, Castleton University was dissolved and the campus was merged with Northern Vermont University and Vermont Technical College to form Vermont State University, of which it now serves as a branch campus.
+At the time of its closure, Castleton had an enrollment of 2000 students and offered more than 30 undergraduate programs, as well as master's degrees.
+It was accredited by the New England Commission of Higher Education.

 History

-Castleton University traces its history to the Rutland County Grammar School, chartered by the Vermont General Assembly on October 15, 1787.
+Castleton University traced its history to the "Rutland County Grammar School", chartered by the Vermont General Assembly on October 15, 1787.
 The Grammar School was a regional school, preparing young men for college through instruction in traditional academic subjects such as Latin and Greek.
 The institution frequently changed its name during the 19th century.
-At various times it was known as Castleton Academy, Castleton Academy and Female Seminary, Vermont Classical High School, and Castleton Seminary.
+At various times it was known as "Castleton Academy", "Castleton Academy and Female Seminary", "Vermont Classical High School" (1828–1830), and "Castleton Seminary" (1830–1876).

+In 1947, the Normal School became "Castleton Teachers College".
+With increased enrollment from men, intercollegiate athletics began in the 1950s.
+In 1962, the institution became "Castleton State College" when it joined other state-supported colleges in becoming a part of the Vermont State Colleges, a consortium of colleges governed by a common board of trustees, chancellor, and Council of Presidents, each college having its own president and deans.
+In 1979, the board of trustees proposed a name change to "Southern Vermont State College"; the proposal was never acted on.
+On July 23, 2015, the Vermont State Colleges Board of Trustees voted unanimously to change the name of the institution to "Castleton University".